TunsAdrian/Apriori-Algorithm-for-Recommender-Systems/README.md

-# Apriori-Algorithm-for-Recommender-Systems
+# Apriori Algorithm for Recommender Systems

 This project is about implementing the Apriori algorithm and applying it to mine frequent itemsets for a movie recommendation system.

-The setup instructions can be found [here](https://github.com/Ihurloi/Apriori-Algorithm-for-Recommender-Systems/blob/main/setup_instructions.md).
+The setup instructions can be found [here](https://github.com/TunsAdrian/Apriori-Algorithm-for-Recommender-Systems/blob/main/setup_instructions.md).